Timinator2000/Algorithm_X/18 - your turn/01 - harmless rooks.md

 # Problem Statement

 Harmless Rooks is a hard puzzle, but a very short Algorithm X setup can easily solve the first two test cases and get you moving in a powerful direction.
-Although the Algorithm X setup is not terriblycomplex, some background is helpful.
+Although the Algorithm X setup is not terribly complex, some background is helpful.
 For convenience, I have copied the entire goal statement here:

 > The __rook__ is a chess piece that can move along its current line (horizontally) or column (vertically) through any number of free (unoccupied) squares.
 >